-Each of the Notes, the Parent Guarantees and the indenture will be governed by and will be construed in accordance with the laws of the State of New York.
+The Notes and the indenture will be governed by and will be construed in accordance with the laws of the State of New York.

 Risk Factors

 For a discussion of certain factors that should be considered in evaluating an investment in the Notes, see "Risk Factors."